 Step 4: File Certificate of Formation with the New Jersey Department of the Treasury

-To make your LLC official, you’ll need to file a certificate of formation with the state.
+To make your LLC official, you’ll need to file a Certificate of Formation with the state.
 This is the legal document that officially creates your LLC as a legal entity in New Jersey.
-The certificate of formation includes information about your LLC, such as its address, owners, and registered agent information.
+The Certificate of Formation includes information about your LLC, such as its address, owners, and registered agent information.

-To file a certificate of formation in New Jersey, go to the website of the department of the treasury and fill out the form.
 The fee is $125 and you should receive confirmation immediately if you file online, or 2 to 3 weeks if you file by mail.

 Step 5: Create an Operating Agreement